 - blocked blood vessels in the face, which can cause tissue death and permanent blindness

 What to do if you have problems

-If you've had fillers and are not happy with the results or are experiencing problems such as lumpiness, take up the matter with your practitioner through the clinic where you were treated.
+If you've had dermal fillers and you're not happy with the results, talk to your practitioner at the clinic where you were treated.

-You can also report any side effects directly through the Yellow Card Scheme website.
-By reporting side effects, you are helping to provide more information on the safety of this medicine.
+You can report side effects of dermal fillers through the Yellow Card Scheme website.
+By reporting side effects, you're providing valuable information about the safety of the product used.